Rumination (psychology): Mindfulness-based intervention (MBI)

+Further, research has shown that psychological stress and other negative emotions activate physiological pathways involved in the stress response including the hypothalamic–pituitary–adrenal (HPA) axis, with rumination on stressors repeatedly reactivating these responses.
+In contrast, the present-moment focus cultivated through mindfulness meditation appear to attenuate this process.

 Specifically, the process of Mindfulness-based stress reduction (MBSR) has been generally correlated with lower rumination symptoms in both patients with various mental disorders and healthy patients.
 This process includes practices like meditation, body scans, and other nonjudgmental methods, mainly focusing on breath and passing thoughts.
-These practices can help individuals either let their ruminating thoughts pass or reduce their focus on them, by pulling focus onto things like their breath.
+These practices can help individuals either let their ruminating thoughts arise and pass, or reduce dwelling on them, gently redirecting attention onto a present-moment meditation object such as the breath.

 Relationship to other related constructs

 Rumination has been confounded with other similar constructs that may overlap with it.
 Worry, negative automatic thoughts, and avoidance are a few of them.